3GPP Non-terrestrial Network (NTN)

 Cellular IoT is a means of connecting physical devices, often with sensors, to the internet.
 Cellular IoT enables the transmission of data packets over the air using a wireless spectrum to mobile network towers.
 The cellular towers provide broad coverage, allowing devices on the move or in remote areas to stay connected using LPWAN through NB-IoT or LTE-M networks.
 IoT devices include asset-tracking applications, smart meters, smart wearables, healthcare monitoring, security systems, and many other devices to the internet via 4G, 5G, and LTE Cat.
 0, LTE Cat M, 4G LTE, LTE Advanced and 5G.

 eDRX enables developers to customize their device's idle mode in more detail than in continuous reception.
-For instance, eDRX allows for a more precise definition of the intervals at which the device enters receive mode to maintain outside connectivity.
+For instance, eDRX allows a more precise definition of the intervals at which the device enters receive mode to maintain outside connectivity.
 This feature is like fine-tuning for energy conservation, ensuring that the device stays accessible for longer periods without entering power-saving mode.

 eSIM is a sealed chip soldered directly to the printed circuit board (PCB) within the device.
-This form factor is known as MFF2 (machine-to-machine form factor). eSIM technology combines hardware, a secure element, and a software package known as a universal integrated circuit card (UICC) into a single silicon chip.
+This form factor is known as MFF2 (machine-to-machine form factor). eSIM technology combines hardware, a secure element and a software package known as a universal integrated circuit card (UICC) into a single silicon chip.
 This allows network access profiles to be downloaded, enabled, and securely managed by the SIM card. eSIMs are utilized in various IoT devices based on their specific use case and can be provisioned remotely over the air.

 SGP.32 facilatets the integration of "Consumer" eSIM profiles from any operator by through their existing SM-DP+.
 There is no need for user interaction as a resut of the implementation of the Local Profile Assistant (LPA) as an "IPA" (IoT Profile Assistant) – either as "IPAd" (device-based) or "IPAe" (embedded as an application within the eSIM).
 Also included is the eIM (eSIM IoT Remote Manager).
 The eIM is a standardized eSIM provisioning tool that simplifies the deployment and management of eSIM IoT devices at a scale.
 The eIM can be configured at the eUICC manufacturing and (IPA) allows more convenient local profile switching.